IDerr/IDerr/README.md

 Throughout my career, I have built a number of large-scale systems and operation tools, most of them are still running in production !

-I have strong interests in various tech stuff such as Artificial Intelligence, Cryptocurrencies and Smart Home.

 </p>

 ## Some of my Github Stats